silasbue/A2-DS/README.md

 ## e) Why is the 3-way handshake important?

-To make sure that the connection is established and that to assure that the receiver knows which packages to receive, and also knows when a package has been lost.
+To make sure that the connection is established and to assure that the receiver knows which packages to receive, and also knows when a package has been lost.